Cocos (Keeling) Islands Travel Guide

-While on West Island, I stayed at Cocos Village Bungalows, which offers large, spacious bungalows, arranged around a well-maintained, tropical garden.
+While on West Island, I stayed at The Breakers (formerly Cocos Village Bungalows), which offers large, spacious bungalows, arranged around a well-maintained, tropical garden.

-The Cocos Village Bungalows are an ideal accommodation option on West Island.
+The Breakers are an ideal accommodation option on West Island.

 How often does one have the opportunity to stay as a guest in a house that is of significant historical importance?
 Oceania House is the heritage-listed, former residence of the Clunies-Ross family, the third home that the family built on their sprawling estate.

 Built between 1887 and 1904 using local labour, the house contains four spacious, opulent guest rooms ($250 per night) which are named after members of the Clunies-Ross family – the George, Daphne, Rose and John Sidney rooms.

 Oozing with history, Oceania house is a compulsory stay for anyone with an interest in the history and ‘story’ of the Cocos (Keeling) Islands.
 The triple-glazed, white, bricks which cover the house were imported from Glasgow as ship ballast during the 1880’s.